FreshKernel/ktor-server-firebase-app-check/README.md

 }
 ```

-By default, the plugin run the app check only when the development is false.
+By default, the plugin runs the app check only when the development is false.
-You can override this by pass `overrideIsShouldVerifyToken = true` in the configuration
+You can override this bypass `overrideIsShouldVerifyToken = true` in the configuration

 ## Usage